Historic conservation easement keeps family’s land and legacy intact

 Six miles northeast of Viscount, Sask. is a special piece of land.
 Native prairie grass stretches toward the horizon and hundreds of sandhill cranes wade in adjacent shallow wetlands.
 This is Jason Young’s refuge.
 It’s a place where his family has been farming for more than 100 years.
 It’s home.

 In Canada’s prairie pothole region, few places like it exist.
 Much of the native prairie has been broken up, and the wetlands drained to make room for agriculture, industry and other uses.
 But Jason, who now represents the fourth generation of Young farmers, is ensuring it will remain intact forever.
 Together with his father Greg and their families, the Youngs signed a historic conservation agreement with DUC that protects 3,100 acres (1,255 hectares) in perpetuity.
 The conservation easement is one of the largest DUC has ever completed.

 “We’re guaranteeing the land never to be broken up – it’s something that I’ve always wanted to do,” says Jason.
 “I think the world has gone away from passing on traditions.
 A lot of the time there is one or two quarters, but there’s not 18 quarters in a block that will be conserved for a lifetime.”

 The wetlands on the Young property provide critical habitat where waterfowl breed in the spring and roost in the fall.
 Cranes, in particular, rely on this habitat.
-However, the property also hosts a variety of other waterfowl, with some areas boasting up to 60 breeding pairs per square mile.
+The property also hosts a variety of waterfowl, with some areas boasting up to 60 breeding pairs per square mile.